mlange-42/yarner/guide/src/reverse-mode.md

 Option `comment_end` is provided for languages that support only block comments and sould be left out in all other cases.

+For details on the available options, see chapter [Languages](./config-languages.md).

 Multiple languages can be defined by simply adding one section per language.
+It is, however, not necessary to provide language settings for every file extension present.
+Files with no language settings for their extension are simply ignored during reverse mode.

 ## Code block labels